qlyoung/MumbleEchoSpatializer/README.md

 Mumble spatial audio plugin for Echo VR.

+Tested on Mumble 1.3.0.

 Installation
 ------------
 From the [Releases](https://github.com/qlyoung/MumbleEchoSpatializer/releases)
-page, copy the 32- or 64-bit DLL - depending on which version of Mumble you have installed - into `%AppData%/Mumble/Plugins`.
+page, download and copy both .dll files into `%AppData%/Mumble/Plugins`.
 Restart Mumble.
 Go to Configure -> Settings -> Plugins and verify that "Echo VR (latest)" appears in the list.
-Check "Link to Game and Transmit Position".
+Check "Link to Game and Transmit Position" under "Options".

-This has only been tested on Mumble 1.3.0.
+Go to "Audio Output" and check "Positional Audio".

 Usage
 -----